-- have a robust behaviour policy, which makes it clear that we have a zero tolerance approach to any kind of child on child abuse; - ensure staff understand what is meant by child on child abuse and the school policy on child on child abuse through staff meetings, information attached to weekly bulletins, specific training - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; and - recognise that sexual harassment and sexual violence, as well as other forms of child on child abuse, may be happening even if they are not reported.
+- have a robust behaviour policy, which makes it clear that we have a zero tolerance approach to any kind of child on child abuse; - ensure staff understand what is meant by child on child abuse and the school policy on child on child abuse by regular training. - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours

+- between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; and - recognise that sexual harassment and sexual violence, as well as other forms of child on child abuse, may be happening even if they are not reported.